Do you want to speed up your WordPress website? Here’s Best WP Rocket Settings 2021 & Beginner’s Guide to Speeding up a WordPress site.

 High-quality unoptimized Images are one of the biggest drains on page load time.
 Even with Wp Rocket caching and a CDN, an unoptimized image will still drag down your page loading time.

 Imagify is a freemium plugin, and you can optimize up to 200 images per month for free.
 Imagify also supports the latest WebP image format to increase image loading time.
-I personally using the Smush plugin to optimize images, both plugins offer almost similar features.
+I personally use the ShortPixel plugin to optimize images, both plugins offer almost similar features.

 Step 13: Wp Rocket Tools Tab (Import/ Export Settings)